Sawmonabo/wundergraph-twitter-clone/README.md

 		} = createHooks<Operations>(client)
 	```
 <p> If we take a look at the jsonchema.ts file in src/components/generated and look for the
-findManytweets query, that will be the one we use in our manually defined operation.
+findManytweets query and createOnetweets mutation, that will be the two we use in our manually defined operation.

-* Lets create our first operation using Wundergraph.
+* Lets create our operations using Wundergraph.
 	1. Move into the directory .wundergraph/operations on the root directory.
-	2. Create a new file named 'GetTweets.graphql and create the query function
+	2. Create a new file named 'GetTweets.graphql' and create the query function
 		```
 		  query GetTweets {
 		    tweets_findManytweets {